Be sure to review your benefit summary before visiting your doctor. Know what's covered, what's not, and what needs preapproval.

 Medical costs depend on whether you visit an in-network doctor or hospital, how much is billed, and what the coverage is for your specific plan.

-Or, you can call your doctor's office to ask what your specific service will be, and what the procedure and diagnosis codes are.
+You can also call your doctor's office to ask what your specific service will be, and what the procedure and diagnosis codes are.
 Then, you can call us and we can let you know the coverage for that service based on your plan.

 When you have more than one health plan, your health coverage is subject to what's known as coordination of benefits.
 Please complete the other coverage questionnaire to let us know that you have another policy.
 One policy will be primary, and the other will be secondary.
 You'll want to make sure both plans know you'll need coordination of benefits to help process your claims more quickly.